aimerson/NiiHalphaLineRatios/README.md

 # Dependencies
 * numpy
 * scipy

-* matplotlib
++ Examples scripts require matplotlib.

-For rebuilding the Numpy version of the Masters et al. (2016) data file users will need to have [pyfits](https://pythonhosted.org/pyfits/) installed.
++ For rebuilding the numpy version of the Masters et al. (2016) data file users will need to have [pyfits](https://pythonhosted.org/pyfits/) installed.

 # Example usage
 Example scripts demonstrating the classes and functions in the Faisst et al. module are stored in the *examples* subdirectory.